MarkusBordihn/BOs-Adaptive-Performance-Tweaks/README.md

 > Remove all old APTweaks module jars before installing 12.x.
 Do not mix 11.x and 12.x files in
 > the same `mods/` folder.

-Adaptive Performance Tweaks is a **single server-focused optimization mod** for **Forge, Fabric, and NeoForge** on **Minecraft 1.20.1**.
+Adaptive Performance Tweaks is a **server-side optimization mod** for **Forge, Fabric, and NeoForge** on **Minecraft 1.20.1**.
-It watches server load and adjusts selected systems automatically to reduce lag pressure.
+It watches Minecraft's server-side load and adjusts selected systems automatically to reduce lag pressure on dedicated servers, single-player worlds, and LAN-open worlds.

+That means APTweaks is not only for public or dedicated servers.
+It can also help in normal client worlds, because single-player and LAN sessions still run the same server-side systems for spawning, ticking, gamerules, items, XP orbs, and simulation distance.

 Instead of asking you to assemble separate modules, 12.x bundles the major feature groups in one
 mod: